 The steady and graceful Cape beech is suitable for a large garden or it can be used as a hardy screening plant, as it is dense, evergreen and sends out suckers to form bush clumps.
 It requires low maintenance, if planted in the right area.
 Do not plant it next to paved areas, where roots and new suckers can sprout.
 This is a hardy tree which is useful for a coastal garden and windy areas.
 When young, the leaves are pale green and maroon.
 Small, whitish or creamy yellow clusters of flowers appear in June to December.
 The fruits are spherical in shape, green when young and purple when matured.
 It is not common to find flowers and fruit on the same tree.
 Fruits start appearing three months after the flowers.
 The flower attracts bees and flies and the fruit are eaten birds like guinea fowl, pigeons, louries and barbets.
 Baboons, bushpigs and vervet monkeys also enjoy the fruit.
 The wood is very hard and is used for furniture and violin making as it is very similar to the European Beech.
 It is used medicinally for stomach and heart complaints and as a charm to ward off evil.
 The roots are non aggressive.
 The name is probably derived from the Guinean name meaning unknown.

 This handsome, medium sized tree is moderately frost hardy.
 It is a protected tree in South Africa.
 This is a highland forest species that grows best on moist sites with high rainfall and deep soils.
 It is a very neat, decorative tree suitable for both home gardens and large landscapes.
 It makes and excellent specimen tree for lawns and is a good choice for an avenue.
 It is also suited for formal gardens, as it responds well to pruning.
 It has male and female reproductive organs on separate plants.
 Male Podocarpus henkelii cones are erect, pink, and 2-3 cm long and are solitary or in clusters of up to 5.
 Female cones are solitary, but the stalk is short.
 The seed is large and roundish and 1,5-2 cm in diameter and olive green to yellowish green when ripe.
 Louries, pigeons and parrots eat the fruit.
 It attracts butterflies.
 It is a magical tree as the bark is chewed and spat out into the wind while the loved one's name is repeated.
-The roots are not aggressive so it makes a good bonsai and it is a protected tree in South Africa.
+The roots are not aggressive so it makes a good bonsai.
 Plant it about 5 meters from a building and a pool.
 The name is derived from the Greek podos = foot and karpos - fruit, referring to the fleshy foot , the receptacle, on which the fruit develops.

 This large, handsome, evergreen tree is drought resistant and relatively frost resistant and in warm areas.
 It is found in riverine forests so is adaptable as it grows in the sun, shade or semi-shade.
+It occurs naturally in Botswana, Zimbabwe, Transvaal and Natal.
 The stunning rich, deep red flowers open in spring and summer and they attract birds, the insect, fruit and nectar eaters.
 They are also eaten by louries, parrots, baboons and monkeys.
 It flowers best after a long dry winter so don't be tempted to water it in the winter.
 The leaves are browsed by baboon, giraffe, impala, nyala and black rhino.
 It is also used for nesting sites and attracts Foxy and Giant charaxes butterflies.
 The bark is traditionally used to make sangoma's red dye and the seeds are roasted and eaten.
 The seeds were eaten by the early Boers.
 It’s a magical tree and is used to ward off evil.
 There are many medicinal uses as a decoction is drunk after excessive beer drinking and for heartburn, nausea and diarrhoea.
 The smoke from the leaves is inhaled for nose bleeds.
 Powdered leaves are put on ulcers to speed up healing.
 The bark contains tannin and is used for tanning leather.
 The wood is hard and is used for furniture, flooring and fuel.
 It’s a show stopper when in flower but do remember that it drops nectar on parked cars, hence the common name!
 The roots are not aggressive so plant it about 3 meters from a building and a pool.
 This is a popular bonsai subject.
 The Tsonga common name of "Mvhovhovhoz" imitates the sound of the swarming insects at flowering.
 Named for Richard van der Schot ( 1730-1790) a Dutch gardener who studied at Leiden and became head gardener at the imperial Gardens at Schonbrunn.
 He was then asked to take a 4 year journery to Grenada, Saint Vincent, Aruba, Cuba and Curacao to collect tropical plants and 'curiosities' for the palaces natural history collection.